 - Suspends the work of (Traffic Police and Passport departments) for citizens until 14 March.

-Returning to the Kurdistan Region
+Traveling to/from the Kurdistan Region

 - Those foreign nationals who work as teachers in Kurdistan Region schools, institutes and universities are permitted to return to Kurdistan Region on a precondition that they hold valid Kurdistan Region Residency and they are supported by the relative ministry.